 Thus, their performance, instigation, execution, and disposition of cutting edge consumer law cases against private and public tour bus ventures is unrivaled.
-So from Fresno all the way to Pasadena, Ehline wins bus accident cases.
+So from Fresno to Pasadena, Ehline wins bus accident cases.

-We will also use our advanced expertise in more difficult situations involving buses and maritime and airline transport.
+We will also use our advanced expertise in more challenging situations involving buses and maritime and airline transport.

 Our firm has an extensive track record of huge verdicts and settlements (Click Here.)

-We are used to taking a leading role in multiparty, and larger, more complex cases like those involving a charter church, or school bus.
+We are used to taking a leading role in multiparty, and more significant, more complex cases like those involving a charter church, or school bus.
 Michael P. Ehline, Esq., is an inactive U.S. Marine and a fighter.

 He has litigated significant injury claims, such as train accidents, and has resolved millions of dollars in insurance claims for motorists, and other victims of transportation claims.
 We help in all forms of injury claims from aircraft, trains, boats, and their affiliated bus lines.